ojensen5115/ojensen5115.github.io/_posts/2026-06-17-finally-understanding-kubernetes.md

 and activate it by running `nix develop`.

-Otherwise, take whatever steps you need to in order to install `kind`, `kubectl`, and `Kubernetes-helm`.
+Otherwise, take whatever steps you need to in order to install `kind`, `kubectl`, and `kubernetes-helm`.

 # Map of the territory